daryllxd/daryllxd.github.io/content/posts/weekly-recap-1539.md

 tags: ["weekly-recap"]
 ---

+On the 1539th week of my life, I:

 - Reading: [A Guide to the Good Life: The Ancient Art of Stoic Joy, by William B. Irvine.](https://www.amazon.com/Guide-Good-Life-Ancient-Stoic/dp/1522632735)

 ---